sablier-labs/docs/docs/solana/accounts-and-flows/01-lockup.md

 ### `create_with_timestamps_ll` Instruction

-At stream creation, the deposit tokens are transferred from the sender's associated token account (ATA) to the stream data's ATA, where they are stored until withdrawn or refunded.
+At stream creation, the deposit tokens are transferred from the sender's ATA to the stream data's ATA, where they are stored until withdrawn or refunded.

 ```mermaid
 sequenceDiagram